Key Breed Facts

 Average Cost to keep/care for a Lancashire Heeler

-The breed was only recognised by The Kennel Club in 1981, but sadly these charming, little dogs although very popular through the ages, fell out of favour over recent times and as such, they have been placed on The Kennel Club's vulnerable native breeds.
+The Lancashire Heeler Club was established in 1970 and enthusiasts began promoting the breed with an end goal being to make sure these charming small dogs did not vanish altogether.
+The breed was only recognised by The Kennel Club in 1981, but sadly these charming, little dogs although very popular through the ages, fell out of favour over recent times and as such, they have been placed on The Kennel Club's vulnerable native breeds and anyone wanting to share a home with one would need to register their interest with breeders.

 Height at the withers: Males 25 - 30 cm, Females 25 - 30 cm